 - Name and URL of the accessed data

-- The transmitted data volume
+- The data volume transmitted

 - The message whether the access was successful

-- The used browser and operating system
+- The browser and operating system used

-- Name of the Internet Provider (ISP)
+- The name of the Internet Provider (ISP)

 - The referring website (referring URL)